Many people with good emotional and mental health are able to:

 Evidence suggests that there are five steps you can take to improve your emotional and mental health.

 Spend time developing and nurturing relationships with friends, family, neighbours and colleagues.
-Befriending services can help support you if you are feeling lonely and isolated.
+Befriending services can help support you if you are feeling lonely and isolated, find out more about befriending services in Derbyshire.

-Our Time Swap scheme is a way of connecting with others.
+Take a look at our Time Swap scheme if you're looking for ways to connect with others.
 The scheme encourages local communities to share their skills and talents.

 Try to find an activity that you enjoy, and that keeps you active, such as walking, swimming, cycling or playing football.
 Evidence shows that an improvement in your physical health can help improve your mental health.
 You can find out more about keeping active on our healthy lifestyle page.

 Learning new skills can boost confidence and give you a sense of achievement.
-You can find information about courses for adults (opens in a new window)
+Find more information about courses for adults.

 Free Bright Side courses are aimed at people facing mental health difficulties.